theodorekhadir/Global-AOD-Trends/README.md

 # Global-AOD-Trends
-Regional AOD trends (past 20years) using AERONET and MODIS, and link with biomass burning emissions
+Investigation of regional AOD trends in the past 20years using AERONET and MODIS, and their link with biomass burning emissions

 Abstract
 Notebook by Théodore Khadir